 Hard money: money in which issuing any new unit of it is very expensive.

 Sound money: money which quantity can not be inflated at a high rate.

 Medium of exchange: the asset that settles a transaction.
 "What" a transaction is denominated in.
 E.g. USD.

 Means of payment: the method used to implement a transaction.
 "How" a transaction is manifested.
 E.g. credit card payments.

 Currency: a generally accepted medium of exchange.

-Money is the tool that manages to transport value through time and distance.
+Money is the vehicle that transports value through time and distance.

 It makes possible the coordination between people.

 It is secure when it is scarce, easily verifiable, sound, ability to be stored and transported, divisible, fungible, widely accepted and distributed.